 Documents that are written in a language other than French or English must be accompanied with a complete certified translation in either French or English.
 The translation must be done by a translator who is a member of a professional order or is authorized to act professionally in this capacity and must be complete and faithful to the original document.
 All elements including the text, seals and signatures of the original document must be translated.
-For example, every entry in a banking statement must be fully translated.
+With the exception of some elements in banking statements, all terms of a document must be fully translated.
 All translations submitted must be original versions, and therefore no photocopies of these documents are allowed.